 3. Popular demand.
 It’s basic economics – the more people want your jewelry, the more you’ll earn for it.

 Hallmarks, also known as jewelry maker marks, are special engravings found on jewelry.
 You can locate them near the clasp on a necklace or bracelet, or on the inside of a ring.
 Hallmarks provide evidence that the jewelry was produced by the individual or company that claims to have made it.
-Hallmarks are important as they help authenticate your jewelry and prove it’s worth.
+Hallmarks are important as they help authenticate your jewelry and prove its worth.

-We’ve written a lot about the benefits of selling jewelry on the internet.
+We’ve written a lot about the benefits of selling jewelry on the Internet.
 Some of the common scams and tricks must be mentioned also to help sellers avoid fraudulent businesses.
 Businesses looking to make a profit with no concern for their customers will often try to send sellers offers well below the value of the jewelry.
 Therefore, learning the methods of establishing the value of jewelry is important.
-In worst case scenarios, business “won’t receive” items that were sent to them via mail, which is why insuring jewelry is crucial.
+In worst-case scenarios, businesses “won’t receive” items that were sent to them via mail, which is why insuring jewelry is crucial.
 The reason Luriya encourages sellers to research payment options is because some businesses attempt to send fraudulent checks which bounce, causing the seller a huge inconvenience.
 These are just a few common internet scams that customers must be aware of when trying to sell jewelry online.

 1. Find an appraiser to provide you with an excellent appraisal.
 They should be transparent about the process and be able to answer all your questions.

 2. During the appraisal, your jewelry should be weighed and tested in front of you, not in a back room.